itsdorosh/fbx-animation-controls/README.md

-# AnimationControls
+# fbx-animation-controls

-Simplest way to control your FBX animations.
+Simplest way to control your FBX animations (almost).